odlgroup/odl/doc/source/getting_started/first_steps.rst

    \min_{0 \leq f \leq 1} \|Af - g\|_2^2 + a \|\nabla f\|_1

 Since this is a non-differentiable problem we need more advanced solvers to solve it.
-One of the stronger solvers in ODL is the Douglas-Rachford Primal-Dual method (`douglas_rachford_pd`) which uses :ref:`proximal_operators` to solve the optimization problem, but as a new user you do not need to consider the specifics, instead you only need to assemble the problem to fit the solver.
+One of the stronger solvers in ODL is the Douglas-Rachford Primal-Dual method (`douglas_rachford_pd`) which uses :ref:`proximal_operators` to solve the optimization problem.
+However, as a new user you do not need to consider the specifics, instead you only need to assemble the functionals involved in the problem you wish to solve.

 Consulting the `douglas_rachford_pd` documentation we see that it solves problems of the form